-The fact that fast water has Arrhenius, rather than power-law, dynamics also resolves faulty predictions based on earlier attempts to link water’s fragility to certain aspects of its phase diagram.
+The fact that fast water has Arrhenius, rather than power-law dynamics, also resolves faulty predictions based on earlier attempts to link water’s fragility to certain aspects of its phase diagram.

 Lead author Hajime Tanaka said, “Fragile water may be an illusion.
 The apparent transition is an artifact of the temperature-dependent balance of two strong liquid states.
-The presence of two states reflects water’s tendency to form local structures, which is easier at low temperature.
+The presence of two states reflects water’s tendency to form local structures, which is easier at low temperatures.
 In fact, other liquids with a fragile-to-strong transition, like silica, also show local ordering.
 We propose that this, rather than any glassy behavior, is what distinguishes them from true fragile liquids.”